notthebee/notthebe.ee/content/blog/2023-05-13-easy-ssl-in-homelab-dns01/index.md

 +++
-title = "Easy, quick and free valid SSL certificates for your homelab (using DuckDNS and ACME DNS-01)" +++
+title = "Easy, quick and free valid SSL certificates for your homelab using DuckDNS and ACME DNS-01" +++

 ![Jellyfin with a Let's Encrypt certificate](images/hero.png)